Satank, Colorado

 Satank is an unincorporated community in Garfield County in the U.S. state of Colorado.
-The community is adjacent Carbondale – with residents considering Satank an alternative to living with the municipality – and about 10 mi from Glenwood Springs.
+The community is adjacent to Carbondale – with residents considering Satank an alternative to living with the municipality – and about 10 mi from Glenwood Springs.
 The community absorbed the neighboring settlement of Cooperton, was at one point renamed to Moffat, and has at times been referred to as Rockford.

 History

 The Satank, Colorado, post office operated from June 27, 1882, until July 14, 1904.
 Harvey Tanney established the post office in a spot that is now within the Carbondale town limits.
 Tanney likely named Satank after the Kiowa warrior Sitting Bear, whose common untranslated name is Satank.
 Satank is located about 10 mi from Glenwood Springs.

 A nearby settlement named Cooperton was established by Isaac Cooper and Fredrick Childs.
 Cooper had previously been involved in founding Glenwood Springs, and the pair hoped that Cooperton would develop into a town.
 They entered into negotiations with Tanney to move the Satank post office to Cooperton, but Tanney died before any arrangement was made.
 The move was blocked until the departure of Attama Tanney, Tanney's daughter who had taken over for her father on his death.
 Once Attama Tanney left, Childs became the postmaster and performed the move.
 However, he chose to retain Satank as the post office's name, leading to Cooperton adopting it as their settlement's name.
 Satank was laid out in 1885.

 Cooper had invested a substantial amount in the Denver & Rio Grande Railroad (D&RG), which was expanding out of Glenwood Springs.
 As part of his efforts to get the railroad to go to Satank, he renamed the community as Moffat after the railroad's owner, David Moffat.
 However, the settlement was in competition with the nearby community of Carbondale, which was sponsored by investors from Carbondale, Pennsylvania.
 Cooper died in 1887 while in negotiations with D&RG, and the Pennsylvania-based investors successfully established a depot in Carbondale.
 A railroad stop was installed in Moffat in 1887 and led to a period of success in the community, but its rival benefited from Colorado Fuel and Iron (CF&I), which planned to establish a substantial coking operation in Carbondale.
 Moffat declined following CF&I's influence on the D&RG, leading to the community Moffat to be bypassed by the railroad in favor of Carbondale.